-Figure 4.12 Creek Street Precinct Illustrative Plan
+Figure 4.10 Creek Street Precinct Illustrative Plan

 - 1. The current use and utility of the caravan park is retained. - 2.
 Park structures, caravans and tents are small in footprint and provide open space around them.
 Very low structures to match those existing are suitable. - 3.
 Where fences are provided along Creek Street they are low and open. - 4.
-Low density residential land use predominately throughout the precinct. - 5.
-New buildings complement the character of a small coastal settlement by responding to the environment, being of an appropriate height, scale and form and rich in a mixture of coastal materials and detailing.
-Promote suspended structural systems to allow elevation above design flood level, allow for greater site infilitration, free flow of flood water and minimal site cut and fill. - 6.
+Houses predominate throughout the precinct. - 5.
+New buildings complement the character of a small coastal settlement by responding to the environment, being rich in a mixture of coastal materials and detailing and designed to break down building bulk into a series of smaller forms. - 6.
 Setbacks allow for dense landscaping and mature vegetation along the street and in rear yards. - 7.
 Mature trees are retained within the front and rear setback of lots. - 8.
 New street trees and verge landscaping complement existing vegetation. - 9.
-All of the existing natural areas: parks, reserves, conservation areas and foreshores are retained, rehabilitated and managed over the long term. - 10.
-Christies Creek foreshore riparian areas are protected and managed to ensure the integrity of the waterway is retained and to provide a buffer between urban uses and ecological areas. - 11.
-Vegetation retained along the Creek Street view corridor. - 12.Retain environmental zones and identified environmental buffer areas within a single residue allotment for rehabilitation, ongoing care control and managment to be incorporated into th surrounding conservation network. - 13.Low density residential subdivision developable footprint.
-Allotments consistent with existing pattern of devlopment along Creek Street by way of density, lot size, floor space ratio, setback, building height, building type and structural system.
-No site fill for the purposes of creating a building pad above the flood design level and PMF refuge will be required. - 14.Internal road to form interface with buffer areas rather than back fences for ease of maintainance access and to act as a bushfire buffer as well as achieving a preferred urban design outcome. - 15.Integrate areas of stormwater treatment and infiltration within the developable footprint. - 16.
-Reinstate native vegetation to form visual buffer of future development as viewed from Bridge Looking West (see section 5.5).
+All of the existing natural areas: parks, reserves, conservation areas and foreshores are retained, recreated, protected and enhanced. - 10.
+Christies Creek foreshore riparian areas are protected and recreated to ensure the integrity of the waterway is retained and to provide a buffer between urban uses and ecological areas. - 11.
+Any potential new lots along Creek Street look similar to those existing and are all houses. - 12.
+Only vegetation is visible along the Creek Street view corridor.